Top Things to do in Sabah, Malaysia

 As it has completely escaped industrial human activity, the Maliau Basin maintains a very high diversity of plants and wildlife.
 It is essentially a closed ecosystem that surrounds the Maliau River.

 Getting here is not easy.
 You will need to take a domestic flight to Tawau, followed by a six hour bumpy road deep into the jungle.
-Once here, there are plenty of animals to see, waterfalls to visit and a 1675 meter tall mountain to summit.
+Once here, there are plenty of animals to see, waterfalls to visit, and a 1675 meter tall mountain to summit.

-9. Danum Valley Conservation Area
+9. Explore the Danum Valley Conservation Area

 Those that are lucky enough to visit the Maliau Basin commonly combine it with a trip to the Danum Valley Conservation Area.
 The Danum Valley is located on the east of Sabah nearby Lahad Datu.